tipi-build/docs/0359-ccache-storage-service.md

 ---
-title: 📦 ccache remote storage
+title: 📦 L2 remote caching with `ccache`
 aliases: [ ]
 ---

-While `cmake-re` is optimized for CMake-based builds and automatically provides remote caching for cmake builds, it can also operate as a compiler, linker and archiver driver — making it possible to integrate with `ccache` to provide an RE-API backend as remote shared cache.
+While `cmake-re` is optimized for CMake-based builds and automatically provides remote caching for CMake builds, it can also operate as a compiler, linker and archiver launcher — making it possible to combine RE-API remote cache with a local `ccache`.

 Once installed `cmake-re` will provide the following tools as part of it's distribution folder.